MXA MOTOCROSS RACE TEST: 2018 SUZUKI RM-Z250

 Fork-leg height: Flush

 Notes: Once you find the correct air-pressure setting for your weight, speed and track, focus on making all the adjustments with the compression clickers first, the low-speed rebound clickers second and high-speed rebound last.
-Given our druthers, we would prefer to have high- and low-speed compression damping instead of Suzuki’s focus on incremental rebound damping.
+Given our druthers, we would prefer to have high- and low-speed compression damping instead of incremental rebound damping.
+If you want more straight-line stability, push the forks down into the clamps to the first line.

 KAYABA SHOCK SETTINGS

-For hardcore racing, these are MXA’s recommended 2017 Suzuki RM-Z250 shock settings (stock settings are in parentheses):
+Make sure to set sag.
+If it is not close to 105mm, it will throw everything off.
+For hardcore racing, these are MXA’s recommended 2018 Suzuki RM-Z250 shock settings (stock settings are in parentheses):

 Spring rate: 5.5 kg/mm